 ISACA Assurance (ITAFF)

-Probably, the first guideline for SAP Security.
+Probably, the first guide for SAP Security.
 Guideline was made by ISACA consortium.
 There were 3 versions published in 2002, 2006 and finally – in 2009.
 And it means that 5 years passed from the last release and many areas are outdated now.
 In general, checks cover configuration and access control areas, application platform security part covers less than access control and miss some critical areas.
 Guideline consists of 4 parts and about 160 checks in total.

 Advantages: detailed coverage of access control checks.